nathsagar96/json-placeholder-service/README.md

 - `POST /albums`: Create a new album
 - `PUT /albums/{id}`: Update an album by ID
 - `DELETE /albums/{id}`: Delete an album by ID
+- `GET /albums/user/{userId}`: Retrieve all albums by a specific user

 ### Photo Endpoints